Architecture, Masterplanning, Interior Design

 A ‘Stadium for retail’

-Set in the heart of the Guangzhou’s new Central Business District, Parc Central will be China’s first ‘Stadium for retail’ when it opens to the public at the end of 2015.
+Set in the heart of the Guangzhou’s Central Business District, Parc Central opened in 2016 as China’s new ‘Stadium for retail’.
 Developed on the site of a former square, Parc Central embodies the future of civic space and public realm design.

 It will introduce a multi-level, above and below ground retail concept which will integrate with the surrounding landscape.